What to expect from Nirmala Sitharaman's presser on Rs 20 lakh crore financial package

 Land, labour, liquidity

-Modi said the relief package will broadly focus on land, labour, liquidity and laws.
+The package will focus on land, labour, liquidity and laws.
+It will cater to various sections, including cottage industry, MSMEs, labourers, middle class, and industries.

-Experts have often highlighted the importance of providing liquidity to jumpstart economy and subsequently focus on reforming land and labour laws for long-term growth.

-Land acquisition and labour laws are issues faced by each sector in India and several industry honchos have openly expressed the need to ease such parameters as it will further improve ease of doing business in India.
+Easy access to land as well as labour reforms may also form part of the package to lure companies leaving China.

 Farmers, small industries, MSMEs

-The prime minister in his speech said that the fresh liquidity package will primarily cater to India's small industries including cottage industries, home industry, small-scale industries, MSMEs, which support the livelihoods of crores in India.

-For MSMEs and other small industries, the government may announce a massive overhaul in the structure of levies collected apart from credit guarantee scheme, which will enable banks to provide more working capital to MSMEs.

-Several reports indicated that the government relief package will include a credit guarantee scheme for small businesses and may cost up to Rs 3 lakh crore.
+The government is expected to announce a massive relief package that includes a credit guarantee scheme for small businesses and may cost up to Rs 3 lakh crore.

+Key drivers of job creation and economic growth, MSMEs have been the worst hit by the nationwide lockdown that brought economic activity to a halt.
+This sector accounts for about 45% of manufacturing output, more than 40% of exports, over 28% of gross domestic product (GDP).

+The package may include tax relief for small, micro and medium enterprises and incentives to boost domestic manufacturing as well as attracting investments.

+Proposals such as giving full tax exemption to companies making new investment of a minimum threshold in sectors such as medical devices, electronics, telecom equipment and capital goods was said to be under consideration of the government.
+Investments in infrastructure are may also form part of the package.

-The relief package will also bring considerable relief to farmers, said Modi, indicating that there could sweeping changes in laws that government farming and agriculture.
+The relief package is also expected to provide considerable relief to farmers as there could sweeping changes in laws that government farming and agriculture.

-There could also be announcements about direct cash transfers or waivers for farmers and agricultural workers.
+Major nnouncements about direct cash transfers or waivers for farmers and agricultural workers is also expected.

 Honest taxpayers

-During the address on Tuesday, PM Modi also hinted at some relief for "middle class" taxpayers, which more or less includes the working class and is a bulk of India's population.
+In the televisionised address, PM Modi also indicated at some relief for "middle class" taxpayers, which more or less includes the working class and is a bulk of India's population.

 "This economic package is for the middle class of our country, which pays taxes honestly and contributes to the development of the country," he said.